-Detail of the mask I made for a
+Detail of the mask I made for a collage page in my friend Jill's altered book. |

 So, it's July.
 Though I have been gathering both my thoughts and images on my computer, for much of this Stay-at-Home time, I have been quasi-frozen.
 Like many of you, I have learned how to manage a Zoom call.
 I have rearranged my work spaces, including clearing out a lot of currently unused items from my art studio, to make room for more art supplies.
 In the process, I found some wonderful old artwork treasures that I'll share with you another time.